EZForever/ezforever.github.io/README.md

 Written with 100% HTML/CSS/JS(jQuery), all you need for this site to work is a `httpd`, no matter it's from busybox or apache.

-Less than 20KB in size, whole (uncompressed) framework is even smaller than the favicon itself!
+Only about 20KB in size (uncompressed), whole framework is even smaller than the favicon itself!

 ## But why?
 1. A well-working web hosting platform does not exist when you're Chinese and lack of financial support.